ReeceGoding/Frustration-One-Year-With-R/README.md

 tried to keep everything contained in small sections, such that the reader has plenty of points where they can pause and return to the document later, but the word count is still far higher than I’m happy with.
-I have tried to not be too petty, but every point in here comes from an honest position of frustration.
+I have tried to not be too petty, but every negative point in here comes from an honest position of frustration.
 There are some things that I really love about R, I’ve even devoted [an entire section to them](#what-r-does-right).
 However, if there is one point that I really want this document to get across, it’s that R is filled to the brim with small madnesses.
 Although I can name a few major issues with R, its